 Special requirements for transporting bobby calves:

-- A livestock transport trailer/truck is the preferred method.
+- A livestock transport trailer or truck is the preferred method.

-- All bobby calves should be fed on the farm within 6 hours of transportation for sale.
+- All bobby calves must be fed on the farm within 6 hours of transportation for sale.

 - Where possible bobby calves should be transported by the shortest route.

 - Transport operators should check calves en route at least once every three hours.